Identity Theft Guide

 You can create a DIY credit self-monitor process by doing the following:

-Schedule at least quarterly credit reviews for your family.
-Until April 2022, you can review your credit report weekly.
+Schedule at least quarterly credit reviews.
+As of this writing, you can review your credit report weekly for free.

 Be honest with yourself.
-As a busy working mom, do you have the time and mental energy to monitor your AND your family's credit and personal information?
-If not, look into identity theft and monitoring service for your family.
+As a busy new business owner, do you have the time and mental energy to monitor your credit information?
+If not, consider looking into identity theft and monitoring services.

-Before paying for service, find out if your pre-paid legal plan or financial accounts provide monitoring services.
+Before paying for service, find out if you already have monitoring services through a pre-paid legal plan or financial accounts.
 If you are a data breach victim, check to see if you are eligible for free monitoring services.

 Companies like Credit Karma provide credit monitoring at no charge.